 Early Childhood Jewish Education

-Hebrew College's Early Childhood Institute, founded in 1987, is dedicated to expanding and deepening the Judaic and pedagogic knowledge and skills of early childhood educators.
+Hebrew College's Early Childhood Institute, founded in 1987, is dedicated to expanding and deepening the Judaic and pedagogic knowledge and skills of early childhood educators, clergy and professionals working with children and families (infant through second grade).
 Our certificate, degree and professional-development programs reach out to many communities within and beyond the Greater Boston area.

 Certificate in Early Childhood Jewish Education